andreaziani/EasyLunch/README.md

-# ProgettoTecWeb
+# EasyLunch
-Implementation of an easy e-commerce web site for restaurant.
+EasyLunch is an implementation of an easy e-commerce web site.
-This basic website could help someone to start writing an e-commerce from scratch.
+On this platform students can order their lunch and wait the delivery in two different spots at the campus of Cesena.
+Also, restaurants can create their personal page and insert their menu.
+Furthermore, the platform sends some notifications to both students and restaurants when an order is created or delivered.

 ## Some preview of the site